NehuaV/learnly/src/content/docs/typescript/primitive-types/strings.md

 ## Summary

-Strings in JavaScript are versatile, supporting various methods for manipulation, comparison, and search/replace.
+Strings in TypeScript are versatile, supporting various methods for manipulation, comparison, and search/replace.
 Remember:

 - Strings can be defined with single quotes, double quotes, or backticks.
 - Special characters like newline (`\n`) can be included.